Xulhaz Mannan: Reactions to the murders

 USAID published a statement condemning the attack, calling Mannan "a dedicated and courageous advocate for human rights".
 The United States Department of State told Reuters, "We are outraged by the barbaric attack on Mr. Xulhaz Mannan, a beloved member of our embassy family and a courageous advocate for LGBTI rights."
-In a White House press release, the U.S. National Security Council spokesperson Ned Price condemned the "brutal murders" and said that Mannan "set an example of dignity, courage, and selflessness, and his legacy will live on in the causes he championed."
+In a White House press release, the United States National Security Council spokesperson Ned Price condemned the "brutal murders" and said that Mannan "set an example of dignity, courage, and selflessness, and his legacy will live on in the causes he championed."
 U.S. Secretary of State John Kerry phoned prime minister Sheikh Hasina advocating for the arrest of Mannan's murderers.

-U.S. ambassador to Bangladesh Marcia Stephens Bloom Bernicat condemned the "senseless act of violence" and urged the Bangladesh government "to apprehend the criminals behind these murders".
+United States ambassador to Bangladesh Marcia Stephens Bloom Bernicat condemned the "senseless act of violence" and urged the Bangladesh government "to apprehend the criminals behind these murders".
 In a Facebook post, Bernicat wrote that Mannan was "more than a colleague to those of us fortunate to work with him at the U.S. Embassy."